machitgarha/zudoku/README.md

 # Zudoku

 The name remind you of Sudoku, right?
 Sure.
-Zudoku is a blazingly-fast interactive command-line application to resolve Sudoku tables.
-It uses CSV files for input/output, which makes it easy to use.
+Zudoku is a blazingly-fast interactive command-line application to solve Sudoku tables.
+It uses CSV files for input/output (thanks to [rapidcsv](https://github.com/d99kris/rapidcsv)), which makes it easy to use.

 ## Building and Running